 The Company Secretary is the Fraud Control Officer for the purposes of the policy.
 All incidences of theft and related activity are reported to the ARC by the Fraud Control Officer on a regular basis for consideration of fraud control initiatives.
 Employees are also reminded of their obligations under this policy at the annual business update sessions.

 All suspected and actual misconduct and reprisal action must be reported in accordance with the Public Interest Disclosure (PID) Procedure.

 Under our Code of Conduct, all GPC employees are required to report any reasonably based suspicion of theft, fraud, assault, corruption and/or official misconduct to their manager, another appropriate officer of GPC, the PID Officer, through GPC’s confidential reporting hotline (1800 063 408), through the Crime and Corruption Commission or by phoning 1800 061 611.

 While the GPC Hotline is intended primarily to be a service for employees, contractors and customers of GPC, the same reporting channel is available for the community to raise issues and concerns.
 No calls to the Hotline will be dismissed on the basis of their source.
-The service is provided by Deloitte.

 The GPC Hotline is a free call number, 1800 063 408, and is available 24 hours a day, seven days a week.